Coventry Jets: Origins

-In 1992, Hunter left the Jaguars for the rival Birmingham Bulls, but Mark Cohen, who would eventually play in NFL Europe, joined the Jaguars.
-They once again defeated the Sky Kings, this time on their airbase, but the Jaguars' lost to the Kent Mustangs in the semi-finals, and then narrowly lost to the defending champion Bulls in the third place game.
+In 1992, Hunter left the Jaguars for the rival Birmingham Bulls, but Mark Cohen, who would also play in NFL Europe, joined the Jaguars.
+They once again defeated the Sky Kings, this time on their airbase, but the Jaguars' lost to the Kent Mustangs in the league semi-finals, and then narrowly lost to the defending champion Bulls in the third place game.

 The Jaguars played in the NDMA Division I during the 1993 season, with games against the Birmingham Bulls, the Glasgow Lions, the Nottingham Hoods, the Leicester Panthers, the Northants Storm and the London Olympians.
 Expectations were high for the Jaguars, as they had signed quarterback and former Cleveland Browns draft pick Clemente Gordon, line-backer Steve Donlin from the Toronto Argonauts and head coach Bruno Waldner who was a former assistant with the Minnesota Vikings.
 However, the Jaguars lost their first game, 14–6, at the Bulls and would then lose 44–8 at home against the reigning champion Olympians.
-Gordon and Donlin then both returned to the United States so the Jaguars had to use an untried quarterback Jamie Kilby.
+Gordon and Donlin both returned to the United States so the Jaguars had to use an untried quarterback Jamie Kilby for the last part of the season.
 The Jaguars then suffered additional key losses throughout the season, which led to the team folding at the end of the season.